 Add the pineapple to the guava juice in the mixing bowl, along with the eggs, brown sugar and vanilla.
 Stir until you have as smooth a mixture as possible.

 In a second mixing bowl, evenly combine the flour, baking powder, salt and allspice.

 Fold the wet ingredients into the dry, fold in the remaining 1/2 cup of the melted butter, and pour the batter in the prepared pan.

 Place the pan in the preheated 350° F oven and bake until it’s completely solid and doesn't move when jiggled, about 50 minutes.
 It should be golden brown and cracking on top.
 Let it cool for at least 30 minutes.

 While the bread is baking, gradually sift the powdered sugar into the saucepan with the guava juice, whisking as you go.
 Add enough of the sugar so that it’s thicker, but pourable.
 Liquid can absorb a lot of powdered sugar!
 Place the pan over low heat and continue to whisk until there are no lumps.

-Once the bread has cooled to at least room temperature, drizzle with the glaze.
-(You will likely have more than enough.
+Once the bread has cooled to room temperature, drizzle it with the glaze.
+(You will likely have more than enough.)

 Slice and serve.

 Cooking On The Weekends is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.